awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-conversion.md

 A Midsummer Night's Dream
 ```
 Applying the escape character to the input data for a load is the responsibility of the user\.
 One exception to this requirement is when you reload data that was previously unloaded with the ESCAPE parameter\.
 In this case, the data will already contain the necessary escape characters\.
-The ESCAPE parameter does not interpret octal, hex, Unicode, or other escape sequence notation\.
-For example, if your source data contains the octal line feed value \(`\012`\) and you try to load this data with the ESCAPE parameter, Amazon Redshift loads the value `012` into the table and does not interpret this value as a line feed that is being escaped\.
+The ESCAPE parameter doesn't interpret octal, hex, Unicode, or other escape sequence notation\.
+For example, if your source data contains the octal line feed value \(`\012`\) and you try to load this data with the ESCAPE parameter, Amazon Redshift loads the value `012` into the table and doesn't interpret this value as a line feed that is being escaped\.
 In order to escape newline characters in data that originates from Microsoft Windows platforms, you might need to use two escape characters: one for the carriage return and one for the line feed\.
 Alternatively, you can remove the carriage returns before loading the file \(for example, by using the dos2unix utility\)\.

 EXPLICIT\_IDS   <a name="copy-explicit-ids"></a>
 Use EXPLICIT\_IDS with tables that have IDENTITY columns if you want to override the autogenerated values with explicit values from the source data files for the tables\.
 If the command includes a column list, that list must include the IDENTITY columns to use this parameter\.
 The data format for EXPLICIT\_IDS values must match the IDENTITY format specified by the CREATE TABLE definition\.
 After you run a COPY command against a table with the EXPLICIT\_IDS option, Amazon Redshift no longer checks the uniqueness of IDENTITY columns in the table\.
+If a column is defined with GENERATED BY DEFAULT AS IDENTITY, then it can be copied\.
+Values are generated or updated with values that you supply\.
+The EXPLICIT\_IDS option isn't required\.
+COPY doesn't update the identity high watermark\.

 FILLRECORD   <a name="copy-fillrecord"></a>
 Allows data files to be loaded when contiguous columns are missing at the end of some of the records\.
 The missing columns are filled with either zero\-length strings or NULLs, as appropriate for the data types of the columns in question\.
-If the EMPTYASNULL parameter is present in the COPY command and the missing column is a VARCHAR column, NULLs are loaded; if EMPTYASNULL is not present and the column is a VARCHAR, zero\-length strings are loaded\.
+If the EMPTYASNULL parameter is present in the COPY command and the missing column is a VARCHAR column, NULLs are loaded; if EMPTYASNULL isn't present and the column is a VARCHAR, zero\-length strings are loaded\.
 NULL substitution only works if the column definition allows NULLs\.
 For example, if the table definition contains four nullable CHAR columns, and a record contains the values `apple, orange, banana, mango`, the COPY command could load and fill in a record that contains only the values `apple, orange`\.
 The missing CHAR values would be loaded as NULL values\.

 IGNOREBLANKLINES   <a name="copy-ignoreblanklines"></a>
 Ignores blank lines that only contain a line feed in a data file and does not try to load them\.

 IGNOREHEADER \[ AS \] *number\_rows*   <a name="copy-ignoreheader"></a>
-Treats the specified *number\_rows* as a file header and does not load them\.
+Treats the specified *number\_rows* as a file header and doesn't load them\.
 Use IGNOREHEADER to skip file headers in all files in a parallel load\.

 NULL AS '*null\_string*'   <a name="copy-null-as"></a>
 Loads fields that match *null\_string* as NULL, where *null\_string* can be any string\.
 If your data includes a null terminator, also referred to as NUL \(UTF\-8 0000\) or binary zero \(0x000\), COPY treats it as an end of record \(EOR\) and terminates the record\.
 If a field contains only NUL, you can use NULL AS to replace the null terminator with NULL by specifying `'\0'` or `'\000'`—for example, `NULL AS '\0'` or `NULL AS '\000'`\.
 If a field contains a string that ends with NUL and NULL AS is specified, the string is inserted with NUL at the end\.
 Do not use '\\n' \(newline\) for the *null\_string* value\.
 Amazon Redshift reserves '\\n' for use as a line delimiter\.
 The default *null\_string* is `'\N`'\.